 Anna has come full circle continuing her commitment to affecting positive change for Melrose and the greater South Bronx community advancing her career in Community Relations in her capacity as Administrator of Special Projects in We Stay/Nos Quedamos, Inc.

-Edwin Pagán is a New York-based artist, cultural advocate, and thought leader with over 25 years of hands-on experience in communications,content creation, program development and implementation in the non-prot and commercial sectors, leveraging his narrative massaging skills to craft uniquely relevant marketing and design concurrence campaigns that meet the needs of a diverse target base.
+Edwin Pagán is a Bronx-based artist, cultural advocate, strategist, and activist with over 30 years of hands-on experience in communications, organizing, program development and implementation in the non-profit and commercial sectors, who leverages his narrative massaging skills to craft uniquely relevant marketing and design concurrence campaigns in the service of the South Bronx community.

 His rare skill-set of creative and administrative experience ideally lends itself to leading project management initiatives that require interaction and facilitation among culturally diverse populations, and where critical long-term network building capacities are required.